How To Identify Different Types Of Pepper Plants

 While we don’t have an exhaustive list of all the pepper types, this book has helped us identify some mystery pepper plants in the past!

 Another distinguishing factor is the growth habit.
-Some plants grow pods upwards, where the fruits point straight up to the sky.
+Some plants have upward-growing peppers, where the fruits point straight up to the sky.
 This is fairly common in both C. annuum and C. frutescens, but uncommon in other species.

 Flavor, Aroma, and Heat

 One of the best methods of identifying pepper plant types is to smell and taste the fruits.
-Each species has its own unique flavor, and once you get used to it, you’ll easily know them apart!
+Each species has its own unique flavor, and once you get used to them all, it’s fairly easy to tell them apart!

-• C. chinense peppers can be some of the hottest in the world, so handle and taste with care!
-The flavors are also very distinguished from all other types, with a floral, sometimes fruity flavor.
+- C. chinense peppers can be some of the hottest in the world, so handle and taste with care!
+The flavors are also very distinguished from all other types, with a floral, sometimes fruity and citrusy flavor.
 Some types can be extremely flowery, with some comparing the taste to potpourri.
-Next time you’re at the supermarket, get a habanero and a jalapeno to compare the smell and flavor.
+Next time you’re at the supermarket, get a habanero and a jalapeño to compare the smell and flavor.

 Want more?
 Check out the different types of jalapeño peppers here.
 I hope this article helps you to get better at identifying different pepper plants.
 However, always remember that world of peppers is vast, and no two varieties are exactly the same!